Seagate/cortx/doc/community-build/Generate-Cortx-Build-Stack.md

-# Compile and Build Complete CORTX Stack using Docker
+# Compile and Build Complete CORTX Stack

 This document provides step-by-step instructions to build and generate the CORTX stack packages using Docker.